 This briefing looks at the potential application of three outlined principles.
 It provides recommendations for how they could be taken beyond simply references in preambular paragraphs and effectively guide both the process of developing a treaty and the enduring implementation and compliance of an instrument truly capable of ending plastic pollution.

-In this briefing we provide some key considerations for negotiators going into INC-1 (previous briefing in this series can be found here).
+In this briefing we provide some key considerations for negotiators going into INC-2 and reflections on the Options for Elements paper.